The Arctic Race of Norway is one of the first cycling race to use predominantly electric vehicles in-race.

 A 100% electric ambition

 Hyundai is also very delighted that the Arctic Race of Norway is working to become the first cycling race to use only electric vehicles.
-From 46 vehicles in 2019, the float should reach 60 in 2020 with an objective of 100% of the 120 vehicles becoming electric within three years.
+From 46 vehicles in 2019, the fleet was expanded to 65 fully electric vehicles in 2021 with the aim being 100% fully electric in-race vehicles in 2022.

 “We have an ambition of zero emissions in our future fleet in Norway.
 That is why it is great to have the opportunity to help develop the infrastructure for this in Northern Norway through the Arctic Race of Norway”, says Marketing Director Christian Stenbo of Hyundai Motor Norway.